jimbosoft/callme/README.md

 ## Choice of challenge

  I only had the choice between 1-800-CODING-CHALLENGE and the Vehicle Survey Coding Challenge.
 The former seemed easy to understand and  more interesting.
-I had fun solving it and got a bit side tracked with different ways to implement it.
+I had fun solving it and got a bit side tracked with different ways to implement a solution.